openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

     // because "as" has no runtime effect in TypeScript let e1 = (5.0 as Number) instanceof Number // false

-    // Number object is created and instanceof works as expected: let e2 = (new Number(5.0)) instanceof Number // true
+    // Number object is created, and instanceof acts as expected: let e2 = (new Number(5.0)) instanceof Number // true

 |CB_OK|